iolucas/AMLE_P1/README.md

 From the graph we can see that the two most important features for the classification were the **duration** and **nr.employed**, both after passing through the MeanImputer function from the data transformation step.

+AutoML also alerted us about the data not being balanced and recommend fixing it, since it can lead to a falsely perceived positive effect of a model's accuracy.

 Here it justs loads the data and give it to the AutoML search for models and hyperparameters that maximize the model's accuracy.

 The final accuracy result of the VotingEnsemble model found by AutoML was **0.9170**.